 - Special items for infants, elderly, or disabled family members

 - Copies of important documents, including passports, Alien Resident Certificates (ARCs), credit cards, financial accounts, photos of family members and pets, and lists of important telephone numbers

 - Masks and gloves in the event of a quarantine

 - Embassies of various countries in Taiwan have emergency hotlines to provide assistance and guidance to their citizens during emergencies, including natural disasters or civil emergencies.

 - Local authorities in Taiwan are also well-prepared to handle emergencies and provide information to residents and foreigners.
 Everyone will receive earthquake, typhoon, and rainstorm alerts on their mobile phones when they occur.

 Reloc8 Asia Pacific Group

-Reloc8 consists of key partners located in 11 countries across the Asia Pacific region.
-Together, we offer employee mobility services to clients seeking assistance in 22 locations throughout Asia, including: Australia, China, India, Japan, Korea, Malaysia, New Zealand, Philippines, Singapore, Taiwan, and Taiwan.
-In addition to these, we extend our services to the following destinations: Fiji, Hong Kong, Sri Lanka, Papua New Guinea, New Caledonia, Pakistan, Bangladesh, Nepal, The Solomons.
-The Maldives, and Guam.
+Reloc8 consists of key partners located in 12 countries across the Asia Pacific region.
+Together, we offer employee mobility services to clients seeking assistance in 23 locations throughout Asia, including: Australia, China, India, Indonesia, Japan, Korea, Malaysia, New Zealand, Philippines, Singapore, Taiwan, and Thailand.
+In addition to these, we extend our services to the following destinations: Fiji, Hong Kong, Sri Lanka, Papua New Guinea, New Caledonia, Pakistan, Bangladesh, Nepal, The Solomons, The Maldives, and Guam.
 Our members represent the premier destination and immigration service providers in the Asia Pacific region.
 Each partner maintains their unique style and cultural identity, contributing to the Alliance’s diverse and multicultural atmosphere.
 However, they all share a collective commitment to upholding the highest standards of ethics, integrity, and service excellence.